-To clear the system or BIOS passwords, contact Dell technical support as described at www.dell.com/contactdell.
+To clear the computer or BIOS passwords, contact Dell technical support as described at Contact Support.
+For more information, search for How to Reset or Clear the BIOS Password at the Dell Support Site.

-NOTE: For information on how to reset Windows or application passwords, refer to the documentation accompanying Windows or your application.
+NOTE: For information about how to reset Windows or application passwords, see the documentation accompanying Windows or your application.